Efficient Software Architecture

 - You avoid endless, recurrent discussions about trivial topics (see next section about making decisions).

-You don’t have a good decision-making mechanism
+Reason 3: You don’t have a good decision-making mechanism

 I’ve seen many times teams that struggle to make decisions related to their Software Architecture.
 Other teams make decisions very fast, but nobody follows them later.
-There is no single reason for those problems, it’s like a cocktail with several possible ingredients:
+There is no single reason behind those problems, it’s like a cocktail with several possible ingredients: